 Florida’s tax-credit scholarship program—a type of private school choice program—serves some of the most disadvantaged students in the state.
 In an effort to better understand how those families feel about the program and their schools, our researchers surveyed more than 14,000 parents and guardians of Florida children using tax-credit scholarships.
 As the largest-ever survey of participants in a private school choice program, this new report represents some of the strongest evidence to date of the views and educational priorities of parents exercising private school choice.

 There are a few ways you can take in the findings of this report.
-1. Flip through our slide show of key charts and findings.
-2. Scroll down to listen or read an interview with the authors of the report.
+1. Listen or read an interview with the authors of the report.
+2. Flip through our slide show of key charts and findings.
 OR 3.
-Simply click the report cover to download and peruse the full report.
+Download the full report.

 Drew Catt: Hello, and welcome to another episode of EdChoice Chats.
 I’m Drew Catt and I’m here today with authors Jason Bedrick, EdChoice’s director of policy.
 And, Dr. Lindsey Burke, who is director of the Center for Education Policy and Will Skillman Fellow in Education for the Heritage Foundation.
 They’re here to discuss their latest work, a report called Surveying Florida Scholarship Families: Experience and Satisfaction with Florida’s Tax-Credit Scholarship Program.